atmire/RIOXX/README.md

 It is not possible to create a new funder during the submission, only existing funders can be selected.
 Refer to section [7.
 XMLUI only: Load Fundref authority data](#XMLUI-only) in the Patch Installation procedures to learn how to load funder data into DSpace.

+## date completion <a name="date-completion"></a> ##

+The RIOXX specification requires dates to be in format YYYY-MM-DD.
+When a DSpace metadata field contains a shorter date in format YYYY-MM or YYYY, the RIOXX crosswalks will complete the date into the full format required by RIOXX.

+Examples:

+- dc.date.issued "2015" in DSpace becomes "2015-01-01" when it is exposed in RIOXX as ali:license_ref:start_date.
+- dcterms.dateAccepted "2014-05" in DSpace becomes "2014-05-01" when it exposed in RIOXX as dcterms:dateAccepted

 # Patch Installation Procedures <a name="Patch-installation-procedures"></a>#